What is the meaning of piace in Italian?

 Do you like coffee?

-In Italian, we use the verb “piacere” to say “to like” but it doesn’t quite behave like the verb “to like”.
+In Italian, we use the verb piacere to say to like but it doesn’t quite behave like the verb to like.
 The structure is very different.
-To be more precise, in Italian it behaves backwards.
+To be more precise, in Italian it behaves backward.

 Let’s take the first sentence as an example to analyze.

 In Italian, the subject of the sentence is who is liked, in this case is tu.
 The person who likes is the indirect object pronoun mi.
 As you can see, the verb agrees with the subject and not with the indirect object pronoun.
 In English, the verb agrees with the subject too, but the subject is I, unlike in Italian.

 How to conjugate piacere?